 People with diabetes are lesser known to the fact of common issues they may face related to skin.
 Diabetic sufferers are well aware to regularly check blood sugar levels, alter or control eating habits and take insulin whenever needed.
 But diabetes can affect the skin in various ways and hence Diabetic Skin Care is a must.
 Skin disorders and diabetes is so common that as many as 1 in 3 diabetics will have a skin condition at some point in their lifetime.

 Some skin conditions are unique in nature affecting people with diabetes.
 While some other issues are common in people with diabetes because of various reasons.
-These skin issues are due to high glucose level which leads to dry skin, further leading to itching, cracking, trouble healing wounds, infection and other skin disorders.
+These skin issues are due to high glucose level which leads to dry skin, further leading to itching, cracking, trouble healing wounds, infection, and other skin disorders.
 Likewise, a weak immune system and poor blood flow to certain body parts can lead to bacterial and fungal infections.
-Some uncommon skin conditions like rosacea or sometime yellow skin may occur due to insulin injections.
+Some uncommon skin conditions like rosacea or sometimes yellow skin may occur due to insulin injections.

-Apart from the above mentioned there are many skin disorders that people with diabetes may experience.
+Apart from the above mentioned, there are many skin disorders that people with diabetes may experience.
 But the good news is that many of these skin issues are treatable if you catch them early.
 They can also be prevented by healthy blood sugar management and following some smart skincare tips.

 Here in this article, I would brief you on common skin issues that people with diabetes may suffer.
 And also some smart skincare tips for you to help prevent these skin conditions.